snowplow-archive/snowplow.github.com/_posts/2016-04-20-the-inaugural-snowplow-meetup-boston-is-a-wrap.md

 category: Meetups
 ---

-Two weeks ago Snowplow users in Boston convened on the Carbonite offices for the first [Snowplow Meetup Boston][boston-meetup].
+Two weeks ago, hot on the heals of the [Snowplow Meetup New York][ny-meetup], Snowplow users in Boston convened on the Carbonite offices for the first [Snowplow Meetup Boston][boston-meetup].

-![rob johnson at carbonite starting his talk][img1]
+![Rob Johnson from carbonite starting his talk][img1]

 We had two early Snowplow adopters talk about what they were doing with Snowplow.
 First, [Rob Johnson][rob-linkedin] discussed how Carbonite has become progressively more sophisticated in their use of data analytics, and the role Snowplow has played in supporting that evolution.